by Trish Riley - Editor Resort News

 “Last but not least, new managers need to remember that there are specialists in the industry for a reason,’ says Michelle.
 “The shared information within the tight knit Chinese community may not always be accurate; what happens to one may not necessarily be applicable or relevant to others – every property comes with its own unique set of circumstances.”

-Understanding the power and influence of the Chinese community, Carl Wu, director of the Australian Property Management Alliance (APMA) and owner of two management right operations and a renovation business says: “The growth, in terms of the number of Chinese operators in this industry, was the primary reason for establishing APMA.
+Understanding the power and influence of the Chinese community, Carl Wu, chairman of the Australian Property Management Alliance (APMA) and owner of two management right operations and a renovation business says: “The growth, in terms of the number of Chinese operators in this industry, was the primary reason for establishing APMA.
 We recognised the need to learn from each other and to raise the level of professionalism across the board.

 “We also identified that as an industry group of almost 1200 members (Australian and Chinese), we should be able to take advantage of the economies of scale and leverage better pricing for common services such as insurance, software and others.